 Low Pressure Steam

 These are systems where the pressure of a boiler is below 15 PSIG.
 They are able to use a different system to regulate low water.
 Oftentimes we see built-in cutoffs from the boiler OEM.
-These systems will also commonly have a feedwater cut-off combination float device.
-When they detect low water, they supply feedwater directly to the boiler.
+These systems will commonly have a feedwater cut-off combination float device.
+When they detect low water, they supply feedwater to the boiler.
 If the water continues to lower, the boiler will trip.

 Picture courtesy of MacDonald Miller